savagesteel/d1-file-formats/PC-Mac/TRN.md

 F8 F9 FA FB FC FD FE FF
 ```

-If the color translation value `{COLOR TRANSLATION}` is different from its
-offset `{COLOR TRANSLATION OFFSET}`, then the color with the `{COLOR TRANSLATION OFFSET}` index in the color palette is replaced by the color with the `{COLOR TRANSLATION}` index in the color palette.
+If the color translation value `{COLOR TRANSLATION}` is different from its offset `{COLOR TRANSLATION OFFSET}`, then the color with the `{COLOR TRANSLATION OFFSET}` index in the color palette is replaced by the color with the `{COLOR TRANSLATION}` index in the color palette.

-For instance, if the color translation value at offset `0x10` is `0x03`, the color with index `0x10` (11th color of the palette) will be replaced by the color with index `0x03` (4th color of the palette).
+For example, if the color translation value at offset `0x10` is `0x03`, the color with index `0x10` (11th color of the palette) will be replaced by the color with index `0x03` (4th color of the palette).